cm-jones/libdsc/README.md

 - Sets:    similar to `std::unordered_set`
 - Maps:    similar to `std::unordered_map`

-The libdsc APIs closely resemble those found in the C++ standard library, which provides familiarity and ease of use to C++ developers.
+The libdsc APIs closely resemble those found for the corresponding containers in the C++ Standard Library, which provides familiarity and ease of use to C++ developers.

 ## Version